kittrz9/Femur-Fighter-2/README.md

 Dash left: Numpad 7<br>
 Dash right: Numpad 9<br>

-Controls are configurable in the config file (~/.local/share/kittrz/FemurFighter2/config.txt for Linux, idk for anything else because I havnet tested it on anything else but it prints the path to the console when launching from the commandline)
+Controls are configurable in the config file (~/.local/share/kittrz/FemurFighter2/config.txt for Linux, idk for anything else because I havent tested it on anything else but it prints the path to the console when launching from the commandline) or in the controls menu

 ## Compiling
 You should just be able to install SDL2 (Using either the download at https://libsdl.org/download-2.0.php if you're on Windows or just whatever package manager you use in Linux) and run the makefile